Available in 250ml and 1 Litre sizes.

-The process is fairly straight-forward but requires some attention to the guidelines detailed below.
+The process is pretty straightforward but requires some attention to the guidelines below.

 Step 1 - Apply the base